ArduinoManager/SwiftUIComponents/README.md

 - ToDo:

-    - Sections in menu
+    - Sections in Menu
-    - Sections in Table
+    - Sections in List
+    - ListController: items sorting